TiVo/terraform-provider-splunk-itsi/docs/guides/Splunk ITSI Terraform Provider v2 Upgrade Guide.md

 * The key update is that the `results` data structure is now encoded as a JSON string, enhancing performance when handling large result sets.
 * Searches returning no results will now fail by default.
 A new boolean option `allow_no_results` have been introduced in case such behavior should be allowed.
-* `is_mv` field has been removed, leveraging the JSON structure for more flexible results handling
+* `is_mv` and `mv_separator` fields have been removed, leveraging the JSON structure for more flexible results handling.

 Please refer to the [splunk_search](https://registry.terraform.io/providers/TiVo/splunk-itsi/2.0.0/docs/data-sources/splunk_search) for the full schema reference and usage examples.